practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 ### Oz versus Python in Windows 11 - speed part

-What I could have done so far is a little benchmark for [Oz](./random_streams_for_perf_stats.oz) versus [Python](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Python/random_streams_for_perf_stats.py) in the same Windows 11 PC.
+What I then could have done is a little benchmark for [Oz](./random_streams_for_perf_stats.oz) versus [Python](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Python/random_streams_for_perf_stats.py) in the same Windows 11 PC.
 Here are the statistics:

 programming language | mean of 10 runs in milliseconds | standard deviation in milliseconds
 --- | --- | ---